swiftlang/swift-evolution/proposals/0216-dynamic-callable.md

 a = someValue(keyword1: 42, "foo", keyword2: 19)
 ````

-and have it be interpreted by the compiler as:
+and have it be rewritten by the compiler as:

 ```swift
 a = someValue.dynamicallyCall(withKeywordArguments: [